Science Report 003

 Heavy Brine Makes Seawater to Circulate Around the World

 The lower the salt content of water is, the faster it freezes.
 When new sea ice begins to form, a matrix of freshwater ice crystals develops.
 These ice crystals contain pockets of high salinity sea water known as brine cells in them.
-The freezing temperature in the Arctic is minus 2 degrees Celsius (28.4 degrees Fahrenheit).
+The freezing temperature in the Arctic is approximately minus 2 degrees Celsius (28.4 degrees Fahrenheit).
 This means brine hardly ever freezes and only grows more concentrated and heavier, sinking towards the bottom of the ocean to become part of the “global ocean conveyor belt” -- deep seawater that circulates around the globe.
 Temperature and salinity along with energy from the wind received by the surface seawater drive this down-reaching current southward across the Atlantic Ocean and then eastward to the Pacific Ocean past the north of the Antarctic.
 Deep seawater then moves up and down the Pacific and returns to the Atlantic Ocean.
 The round-the-world journey of deep seawater takes about 1,000 years to complete.

 The deep ocean circulation shows how heat transfer and salinity balance of snow and ice in the Arctic contribute to climate events a halfway around the world.